 - Access to our facilities and grounds from the local community:

 - Use of the Performing Arts Centre (PAC) by the New Forest Players (amateur dramatics)

 - Performances in the PAC open to the public

 - Sports’ facilities used by the New Milton Eagles (football)

 - Sports’ facilities used by Lymington Netball Club

-- Sports’ Hall used by a local badminton club
+- Sports’ Hall used by a local badminton and volleyball clubs

 - Sports’ fields used for a New Forest rugby tournament